| ECMI Glossary of Water Related TermsA B C D

 concentration (or temperature).
 This process could involve liquids, gases and

+solids.
 Discharge area is an area where groundwater

 moves toward or is delivered to the soil surface.
 Groundwater can flow into